-Alfred O. Berg, MD Award for Excellence in Family Medicine Research.
+- Alfred O. Berg, MD Award for Excellence in Family Medicine Research.

 The WAFP Foundation honors graduating medical students, who have matched in Family Medicine for outstanding research in Family Medicine.
 Eighteen students have received the award for a total of $9,500.
 The 2017 award winner is UWSOM graduating medical student, Danny Low.

-The Foundation has supported the Family Medicine Interest Group (FMIG) programs and other student projects at the University of Washington School of Medicine (UWSOM) and Pacific Northwest University of Health Sciences (PNWU) since 2005.
+- FMIG Support.
+The Foundation has supported the Family Medicine Interest Group (FMIG) programs and other student projects at the University of Washington School of Medicine (UWSOM), Pacific Northwest University of Health Sciences (PNWU) since 2005.
 The Foundation has plans to similarly support an FMIG program at the Elson S. Floyd College of Medicine.
 The Foundation contributions to these student projects have totaled over $36,905.

 - Dinner with a Doc is an opportunity for medical students to learn about family medicine in an informal setting; typically a physician’s home.
 Each dinner co-hosted by two family physicians, is offered to four to six medical students and their significant others.
 Since 2004, the Foundation has provided $5,600 in support to the host physician for meal costs.